 October 15th to November 1, 2020

-A few years ago I signed up for a Paint Off event, a fundraiser for the Musquodoboit Harbour, Old School Community Place.
-They supply the canvas and acrylic paint while 10 to 12 of us artists take to painting like maniacs to a time limit and a theme that was drawn out of a hat moments before STARTING.
+A few years ago, I signed up for a Paint Off event, a fundraiser for the Musquodoboit Harbour, Old School Community Place.
+They supply the canvas and acrylic paint, while 10 to 12 of us artists take to painting like maniacs within a time limit and a theme that was drawn out of a hat moments before we started.

-OMG, the brain whirls and the paint is slapping away on the canvas while the audience watches us struggle away.
-We all hope to get enough paint on the canvas to be called art and not just an embarrassing mess of paint at the end of a timed session.
-The audience later votes who is best with each challenge.
+OMG, the brain whirls, and the paint is slapping away on the canvas while the audience watches us struggle away.
+We all aim to achieve enough paint on the canvas to be considered art, rather than just an embarrassing mess of paint at the end of a timed session.
+The audience later votes on who they think is best in each challenge.
 All but one of us will be voted off till, in the end, there is only one winner.
 Not ME LOL!!!

-I did the Paint Off Event twice and can say I am not a fast painter.
-Fortunately, I had time afterward to get back to my incomplete paintings and finish them off respectfully for the buyers.
-I had a fun day doing the Paint Off but will not be doing this kind of time-limited event in the future.
+I participated in the Paint Off Event twice and can say that I am not a fast painter.
+Fortunately, I had time afterward to return to my incomplete paintings and complete them respectfully for the buyers.
+I had a fun day doing the Paint Off, but I will not be doing this kind of time-limited event in the future.

 Art Inspired, Minaz